 - I had previously made the decision to step away from writing about individual bandits.
 All rules should be followed, but I will limit my focus to those infractions that clearly and directly affect the results.
 I will focus on ‘cheating’ and leave it for the races to deal with ‘stealing’.
 I may write general stories on banditing as there are many reasons why it should not be tolerated.
 I may write on particularly egregious instances of banditing, but will not seek out these stories.

 - With developing stories, I will do everything possible to limit the number of articles.
 When appropriate, I will try to let the ‘dust settle’ if it appears that more information is likely to surface.

 - I will continue to make every effort to work with races prior to publishing articles.
 While I never ask readers to contact marathons directly, it definitely happens when I publish my opinions that a runner should be DQ’d.
-I will always contact the race and give them time to respond or comment prior to publishing articles on specific runners.

 A Personal Message